-Although there are many things that will occur before Jesus returns, there are three that must occur.
+Although there are many things that will occur before Jesus returns, there are at least three that must occur.

 (All Scriptures cited come from the NIV2011 version of the Bible)